Why Some People Can't Find Anyone to Marry

 Sally had become invisible.
 Usually, when people work in the same setting, they begin, after a time, to smile at each other when they pass in a hallway.
 Or they comment vaguely on some aspect of the weather while they are waiting together for an elevator to arrive.
 Sally did not.
 She wore a lock of hair over her eyes, and she looked away when someone looked at her in passing.
 She thought she was being neither welcoming nor rejecting, but rather, sort of neutral.
 I tried to explain to her that being “neutral” would be perceived as being cold, but she seemed unable to change.

 Finally, she told me that there was an intern that she was attracted to.
 He had examined her when she had had strep throat.
 I told her that was great—the next time she ran into him in the corridors of the hospital she should thank him and offer—as thanks—to buy him a cup of coffee.

 “I can’t do that,” Sally told me hurriedly.
 “I can’t be forward that way.”

 The only time Sally relaxed a little was when she was drinking.
 Consequently, the only men she met were in bars.
 Finally, she married an alcoholic.

-Mary Ellen worked at IBM in a relatively senior post for a woman of thirty-four.
+Mary Ellen worked at IBM in a relatively senior post for a woman of 34.
 She had a graduate degree.
 She came to see me when she realized that she had not left her apartment during the entire two weeks of her vacation.
-She was depressed, but not with the vegetative signs of a major depression and therefore not likely to respond to drugs.
+She was depressed, but not with the vegetative signs of major depression and therefore not likely to respond to drugs.
 She reported that she had not dated anyone for over a year.
 She was isolated.
 Yet she told me that she wanted to date and to marry.
 Her story was familiar, and I've remembered it ever since.